nablang/nablang/doc/nabla/basic-syntax.md

     x = a (**) :foo a b  # means `x = (a ** (:foo a b))`

+NOTE: we can't do the same as in Haskell, or operator expressions would require a pair of parens wrapping around
 NOTE: no loop shift operator: method `.shl`/`.shr` requires a second param of bit length.
 NOTE: no bit flip operator: only method `.flip`.